 Unclear Effect on Home Prices.
 The measure would increase the number of home buyers and sellers, as well as change how much buyers are willing to pay for a home.
-The net effect of the changes on home prices in unclear.
+The net effect of these changes on home prices is unclear.

 Reduced Property Tax Revenues to Local Governments.
 By reducing the increase in property taxes that typically accompanies an existing homeowner's purchase of a new home, the measure would reduce property tax revenues for local governments.
 Additional property taxes created by an increase in home sales would partially offset these losses, but on net property taxes would decrease.

-In the first few years, property tax losses likely would be several hundreds of millions of dollars per year, with schools and other local governments (cities, counties, and special districts) each losing a few hundred million dollars annually.
-Over time these losses would grow, likely reaching several billion dollars per year (in today's dollars) in the long term, with schools and other local governments each losing a few billion dollars annually.
+In the first few years, property tax losses likely would be a few hundred million dollars per year, with schools and other local governments (cities, counties, and special districts) each losing around a couple hundred million dollars annually.
+Over time these losses would grow, likely reaching a few billion dollars per year (in today's dollars) in the long term, with schools and other local governments each losing up to a couple billion dollars annually.

 More State Spending for Schools.
 Most schools' property tax losses would be offset by increased state funding.
-In the short term, annual state costs for schools would increase by a few hundred million dollars.
-In the long term, annual state costs for schools would grow by a few billion dollars or more (in today's dollars).
+In the short term, annual state costs for schools would increase by around a couple hundred million dollars.
+In the long term, annual state costs for schools would grow by up to a couple billion dollars (in today's dollars).

 Increase in Property Transfer Taxes.
 As the measure likely would increase home sales, it also would increase property transfer taxes collected by cities and counties.
-This revenue increase likely would be in the tens of millions of dollars per year, possibly exceeding \$100 million in some years.
+This revenue increase likely would be in the tens of millions of dollars per year.